Import from the US to Kenya

-Kenya is the East African Community gateway for Chinese imports, with Mombasa serving Kenya, Uganda, Rwanda, Burundi, and parts of DRC and South Sudan.
-Updated for 2026 to reflect the early-2026 Kenya–China preferential market access discussions and the standard EAC Common External Tariff (CET) structure.
-Kenya Revenue Authority (KRA) assesses duty on CIF value, then layers VAT, IDF, RDL, and Excise where applicable.
+Kenya is the East African Community gateway for American imports, with Mombasa serving Kenya, Uganda, Rwanda, Burundi, and parts of DRC and South Sudan.

-📋 Key Import Fees — China to Kenya
+📋 Key Import Fees — US to Kenya

 - ✓ Import Duty (EAC CET): 0–25% (most consumer goods 25%)